'It's even worse': Ellicott City, still recovering from 2016 flood, hammered again

 'It's just devastating'

-Gov. Hogan toured the area Sunday with Kittleman.
+Gov. Larry Hogan toured the area Sunday with Kittleman.
 He lamented the destruction, noting that just two weeks earlier, he had visited the historic downtown and spoken with business owners about rebuilding efforts.

 "The place looked terrific," he said.
 "It's just devastating because people have their lives tied up in this and went through a heck of a lot and came back and now they're starting all over again."

+Hogan declared a state of emergency for Maryland on Sunday.
+As part of the declaration, the Maryland Department of Housing and Community Development will defer the payments of affected Ellicott City businesses that participated in the 2016 recovery loan program.

-Kittleman expressed confidence Monday that Ellicott could make another comeback.
+Kittleman expressed confidence Monday that Ellicott City could make another comeback.

 "This is where we're one Howard again, and we'll be one Ellicott City," he said.
 "We will be stronger in the future.
 We really will, folks.
 This is not a place that gives in.
 We didn't give in in 2016.
 We're not going to give in in 2018."